OSHA standards for PPE

 Body protection

 Exposure to extreme heat or cold, radiation, splashes from hazardous liquids or chemicals, and impact from machinery are all examples that require full-body protection.
-Fabrics such as fire-resistant wool, nylon, neoprene, or PBI are used in making protective equipment for the body.
-Required PPE for body protection must be durable against surface contaminations, temperature, the amount of contact and time involved, and the physical state of chemicals.
+Fabrics such as fire-resistant wool, nylon, neoprene, or PBI are common materials for making protective equipment for the body.

 An important thing to remember when choosing the right personal protective equipment for your job is that it needs to fit you properly, and you need to be able to use it comfortably.
 A good fit is one of the most important factors in protecting yourself from injury on the job.